Thumb Collateral Ligament Injury

 Your injury could not heal properly on its own if your ligament is badly injured or stretched, or if there are injuries to the surrounding bone and tissues as well.
 You might require surgery.
 This can aid in the ligament’s healing and allow your thumb to move and function fully again.

-Can someone with a torn ligament still move their thumb?
+Can a thumb with a damaged ligament still be moved?

 How can I tell if I tore my thumb’s ligament?